 This is another one that is the right tool for cutting wood.
 This one has a longer handle that accommodates two hands rather than just one.
 You will then have more swinging power and better hewing.
 It is also ideal for additional reaching and you will be able to cut just about anything that has to do with wood.

-Top Machetes For Chopping Reviews
+Top Machetes For Chopping Wood Reviews

-- 30.5 x 6 x 1.8 inches
+- 21.5 x 4.75 x 1.8 inches

 - 1 pound